oasis-tcs/odata-specs/odata-protocol/8 Header Fields.md

 contain a `charset` format parameter.

-The service SHOULD NOT add any format parameters to the `Content-Type` parameter not specified in the `Accept` header.
+The service SHOULD NOT add any format parameters to the `Content-Type` header not specified in the `Accept` header.

 If the `Accept` header is specified on an individual request within a batch, then it specifies the acceptable formats for that individual